Discover the Marbella Center beaches. You were there? Please send us your review and grade. We would love to hear from your family!

 MarbellaFamilyFun grade: 7.3

-Mom's evaluation: I am not really crazy about the beaches in the center of Marbella as we usually go to the beaches on the east side of Marbella and weīre happy with these.
-The sand along these beaches seems quite nice, however, in high season itīs usually quite crowded.
-Iīve only really spent time at El Cable beach and honestly was not very impressed.
-The chiringuito (beach restaurant) El Cable didnīt have very good food and one of our friends who ate there with us said the sangria was bad.
 The sand at El Cable beach, however, was a nice golden fine sort and felt really nice and clean at the beginning of the beach, but when you get closer to the water it turns into a rough gray dirty sort with stones.
-My daughter and her friend jumped into the water and said that there were too many rocks inside and it wasnīt very comfortable.
-There are lounge chairs available for rent at nearly all the Marbella center beaches.
-(June 2009)
+My daughter and her friend jumped into the water and said that there were too many rocks inside and it wasn´t very comfortable.

-Dad's evaluation: The marbella center beaches have the highest occupancy rate of all beaches in Marbella.
-La Venus, la Fontanilla and El Faro are very popular because there are located along the central part of the Marbella board walk, across from the Alameda square and the historic centre.
 The beaches are quite wide, the sand is golden, pleasant and usually very clean.
+In general, this is a family friendly beach.
 The waves are not too strong, especially in El Faro which is partly isolated from the sea by a small bay area (good for small children).
-These beaches tend to be crowded with tourists due to their central location (with the central parking lot) and to the fact that there are many restaurants all along the 'paseo maritimo'.
+These Marbella center beaches tend to be crowded with tourists due to their central location (with the central parking lot) and to the fact that there are many restaurants all along the 'paseo maritimo'.

 The Bajadilla and El Cable beaches also tend to be crowded, but with a more local flavor.
-There are located on either side of the fishing harbor.
+They are located on either side of the fishing harbor.
 There, you will find some of the least expensive seafood places in town.
 Decor and cleanliness are usually very basic, but the fish is fresh and you cannot beat the value.
-El Cable beach is the longer stretch of sand.
-There is a chiringuito, called El Cable, where the food is not fantastic, but ok.
-The portions are huge and the prices reasonable.
-We had a rice/soup dish (arroz caldoso) for two people which could have easily fed six.
-Doggy bag for sure.
-(June 2009) Grade: 8.5